SunlayGGX/Storm/README.md

 Inside this element should be put all rigidbodies.
 Each rigidbody should be specified under a tag named "RigidBody".

 ##### RigidBody
 - **id (positive integer, mandatory)**: This is the unique id of the rigid body.
-It should be unique (Note that it should not be equal to any fluid id and blower id too).
+It should be unique (Note that it should not be equal to any fluid id or blower id).
 - **meshFile (string, mandatory, accept macro)**: This is mesh file path this rigid body is bound to.
 - **isStatic (boolean, facultative)**: Specify this to tell the simulation that this object is fixed (won't move throughout the simulation).
 Default value is "true".
 - **wall (boolean, facultative)**: Specify that this object is the wall (considered to be a wall).
 By defainition, a wall is static so if the value is true, the object will be considered static no matter the value set to isStatic.
 Default value is "false".